 Tui and bellbird are still in very good numbers as are kereru.
-Robins and pied tit were present but detected in low numbers.
-Robins seem to be confined to the Karaponga Stream sides.
+Robins and pied tit seem to have increased considerably.

 Still of concern are the large number of magpies seen and heard throughout all of the area surveyed.
 Harrier hawks were also noticeable throughout the survey.
+Myna are now present after not being noticed in previous surveys.